progit/progit/pl/09-git-internals/01-chapter9.markdown

     => GET objects/cf/da3bf379e4f8dba8717dee55aab78aef7f4daf
     (404 - Not Found)

 Oops - wygląda na to, że obiekt tree nie jest w luźnym formacie na serwerze, dlatego otrzymałeś odpowiedź 404.
 Przyczyn takiego stanu rzeczy może być kilka - obiekt może być w alternatywnym repozytorium, lub może być w pliku packfile w tym samym repozytorium.
-Git najpierw sprawdza czy są jakieś alternatywne repozytoria wylistowane:
+Git najpierw sprawdza czy są jakieś alternatywne repozytoria dodane:

 <!-- Oops — it looks like that tree object isn’t in loose format on the server, so you get a 404 response back.
 There are a couple of reasons for this — the object could be in an alternate repository, or it could be in a packfile in this repository.
 Git checks for any listed alternates first: -->